 Skip to Content

-Home > Wellness > Health Library > Joe's Story: Taking Charge With the TLC Plan
+Home > Wellness > Health Library > Joe's Story: Changing My Lifestyle

 When Joe turned 60 last year, he decided he was overdue for a good, old-fashioned physical.
 He had always been blessed with good health, but he knew that at his age he should be having regular checkups, especially since he was overweight.

 His doctor gave him a full exam and found no serious health problems.
 She also scheduled Joe for a cholesterol test.